 South Dakota, “The Mount Rushmore State”, is home to the Black Hills where its namesake’s monument is located.
 Separated by the mighty Missouri River, the state’s landscape is divided into ranching on the west and industry and farming on the east.
 This variation gives South Dakota a wide selection of attractions for residents as well as visitors.
 Badlands National Park, Wind Cave National Park, Custer State Park and miles of open country in between attract tourists looking for wide open spaces and endless views.
 CheapCarInsurance.net has made the wide open spaces easier to access by giving South Dakota drivers more time to get out there.
 Searching high and low for all the driving and car insurance information for the state, CheapCarInsurance.net has compiled it all here for the convenience for all the South Dakota drivers.

-Hitting record lows between 2006 and 2008, South Dakota shows great potential for keeping its average premiums as a percentage of income well below the national average.
-Census.gov points out that the state’s average premiums show a decline as well, ending at 520 in 2008.
+Hitting record lows between 2006 and 2008, South Dakota has kept its average premiums as a percentage of income well below the national average.

 Drunk Driving Fatalities

-While South Dakota managed to keep the state’s drunk driving fatalities below the national average in 2010 and 2011, The National Highway Traffic Safety Administration revealed the 2012 numbers brought the state’s average to 2 percent above the nation’s.
+While South Dakota managed to keep the state’s drunk driving fatalities below the national average in 2010 and 2011, The National Highway Traffic Safety Administration revealed the 2012 and 2014 numbers were above the national average.

 Teen Drinking and Driving

-With just over a 2.5 percent margin, South Dakota’s teens drink and drive at a higher percentage than their peers across the nation.
-The Center for Disease Control reports that South Dakota’s average was 12.7 percent in 2011 while the nation’s was recorded at 10.1 percent.
+South Dakota’s teens drink and drive at a higher percentage than their peers across the nation.

 Vehicular Theft in South Dakota